tensorflow/examples/lite/examples/smart_reply/android/g3doc/how-to-build.md

   model.
 You will have AAR package `smartreply_*_.aar` in folder `apps/libs` and `smartreply_*_.aar` in `apps/src/main/assets` and `apps/libs/cc/testdata`.

-## Step 2.
+### Step 2.
 Use Gradle to build the app.

 Then, use Gradle to build the Android app.
 Gradle will download dependencies and finish building process.
+It creates android app under `app/build/outputs/apk` directory.

 ```
 ./gradlew build